dackst/nayuta/notes.md

   * originally *almost* always translated as "surface", but it seems weird to always specifically refer the surface of a planet rather than just the whole planet itself (especially when you can eventually see for yourself that a lot more than just the surface of the planet has been affected by things, and most who actually knew it was a planet in the first place already knew this)
   * ground/earth/Earth seems to be an acceptable translation of the Japanese word used here, but in English the first two most often refer to the substance, while the latter refers specifically to *our* planet
     * Nayuta recognizes the meaning of the word "Terra" when he first hears it, so there's another thing to think about. apparently in Latin there's a similar ambiguity between the substance and the specific entity
-  * humans definitely shouldn't call it anything but "world" until at least after moon reveal. except for William's theories, Lost Heaven almost seems to be commonly thought of as an alternate dimension or something in the beginning and most think the world is flat (and therefore would definitely not be [considered a planet](https://en.wikipedia.org/wiki/Classical_planet))
+  * humans definitely shouldn't call it anything but "world" until at least after moon reveal. except for William's theories, Lost Heaven almost seems to be commonly thought of as an alternate dimension or something and most think the world is flat (and therefore would definitely not be [considered a planet](https://en.wikipedia.org/wiki/Classical_planet))
     * let's just say the researchers, as smart dudes into astronomy, understand by the time they read zext's message. meanwhile maybe most others would probably find out by the epilogue, if they even bring it up at all

 * cliff: chasm (when referring to the gap between two natural cliffs), wall (when referring to the sides of an artificial building)